microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[MicrosoftAuthenticatorMethods <IMicrosoftGraphMicrosoftAuthenticatorAuthenticationMethod[]>]`: The details of the Microsoft Authenticator app registered to a user for authentication.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[CreatedDateTime <DateTime?>]`: The date and time that this app was registered.
-This property is null if the device is not registered for passwordless Phone Sign-In.
+This property is null if the device isn't registered for passwordless Phone Sign-In.
       - `[Device <IMicrosoftGraphDevice>]`: device
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.